rorycodinstuff/rory-green/pages/about.md

 ## Events

-At the moment I'm open for opportunities to read my work and facilitate workshops on a number of topics including: computer-facilitated writing, zine-making, creative constraints, and online communities.
+I'm currently available to read my work and facilitate workshops on a number of topics including: computer-facilitated writing, zine-making, creative constraints, and online communities.
+[Email me](mailto:hi@rory.green) if you've got a hookup!

 Some past events I've been involved with include:
 - Panel: 'Poetry and Play', Freeplay Independent Games Festival, May 2018